 The 2007 budget consolidated a number of

-the Income Tax Act was amended to refer to any
+Act s.
+204 definition of qualified investment, paragraph (d) was amended to refer to any

 security (other than a futures contract or other